chieffancypants/angular-loading-bar/README.md

 ## Why I created this

-Two goals for this project?
+Two goals for this project:

 1. Make it automatic
 2. 100% code coverage